Mother Nature's Hidden Playground!

 This is a great winter hike in South Mountain and a wonderful option for introducing young ones and visitors to the beauty of South Mountain.
 Finding the trailhead is a breeze--just turn south on 24th Street from Baseline and the road essentially dead ends at the trailhead parking lot.
 The lot can accommodate about 30 cars, but there is "overflow" parking in the surrounding neighborhood (please obey and posted resrictions, however).
 There is a shaded picnic table at the trailhead, but no bathroom facilities.

-The hike begins climbing right out of the shoot, as you will gain most of your elevation in the first mile.
+The hike begins climbing right out of the chute, as you will gain most of your elevation in the first mile.
 I've taken my eight and nine-year olds twice, and they both did fine.
 We brought our little chihuahua mix, and he also handled the trail just fine.
 Just take it easy and know that the elevation won't last too long.
 At 0.3 mi, the trail levels out just a bit, and this is a good place to take a break and turn around to enjoy the impressive views of the city, Piestewa Peak, Camelback Mountain, the McDowells, and even Four Peaks off to the Northeast.

 Once you've caught your breath, continue the upward ascent.
 At about 1.1 miles, you finally "top out" and come to the intersection with the "Mormon Loop" trail, which is marked and heads off to your left (East).
 Don't take that left!
 Just keep going straight (South) for another 0.2 miles where the Mormon Trail dead-ends into the (signed) National Trail.